 Three brothers who all joined Company B when it first formed had diametrically different army experiences.
 William W., James P., and John W. Rowden grew up together in Jersey County, Illinois.
 The unusually tall young men (5′-11″ to 6′-2″) were farmers in Alton when they decided to enlist in 1864 as privates with Company B.

-The youngest Rowden volunteer, the blue-eyed, brown-haired, 18-year-old John, returned to Alton after the assignment to Point Lookout and stayed out of trouble.
-However, in late spring he got very ill and ended up in the hospital.
-John died of chronic diarrhea on July 6, 1865.
+The youngest Rowden volunteer — the blue-eyed, brown-haired, 18-year-old John — returned to Alton after the assignment to Point Lookout and stayed out of trouble.
+But just a couple of months later, in late spring of 1865, he got gravely ill.
+John ended up in the hospital, where he died of chronic diarrhea on July 6th.

 Ideas for Teachers (or anyone who wants to take a deeper dive into the Company B records)

 Some relevant essential questions for students to explore:

 - Compile statistics for Company B based on the initial muster-in roll and the muster-out roll.
 For instance: What was the statistical likelihood of desertion?
 Death?
 Do either correlate with age or occupation?